-☑ For exit points on the site (or any areas which exit onto a paved street), stabilization techniques and any additional controls that are planned to remove sediment prior to vehicle exit consistent with Section 5.1.2.3 will be taken and are described below (7.2.10.1d).
+Existed For exist points on the site (or any areas which exist onto a paved street), stabilization techniques and any additional controls that are planned to remove sediment prior to vehicle exist consistent with Section 5.1.2.3 will be taken and are described below (7.2.10.1d).
 Stabilized entrance locations may be changed by the Contractor depending on his construction means and methods.
 The Contractor shall submit to the Engineer for his review and acceptance the locations of stabilized entrances once the project is awarded for inclusion in the SWPPP/IWPPP.
 The Contractor shall submit to the Engineer for his review and acceptance any updates/changes to stabilized entrances during construction for inclusion in the SWPPP/IWPPP.

-☑ The project is linear, and the use of perimeter controls on portions of the site is impracticable for the following reasons (7.2.10.1e): N/A or The limits of the site (State Highways Right of Way) include connections to C&C of Honolulu roadways such as Kapolei Parkway, other HDOT roadways such as Farrington Highway.
+☑ The project is linear, and the use of perimeter controls on portions of the site is impracticable for the following reasons (7.2.10.1e): N/A or the limits of the site (State Highways Right of Way) include connections to other C&C of Honolulu or HDOT roadways.
 Installing sediment controls in these areas would not be possible without closing vehicle traffic.
-Drain Inlets receiving runoff from disturbed areas will be protected in lieu of perimeter sediment control.

-Pollutant Source Appropriate Site-Specific BMP to be BMP Requirements Implemented Construction debris, green waste, general litter Separate contaminated clean up materials from construction and demolition (C&D) wastes.
+Pollutant Source Appropriate Site-Specific BMP to be Implemented BMP Requirements Construction debris, green waste, general litter Separate contaminated clean up materials from construction and demolition (C&D) wastes.
 Provide waste containers (e.g., dumpster or trash receptacle) of sufficient size and number to contain construction and domestic wastes.
 Inspect construction waste and recycling areas regularly.
 Schedule solid waste collection regularly.
 Schedule recycling activities based on construction/demolition phases.
 Empty waste containers weekly or when they are two-thirds full, whichever is sooner.
 Do not allow containers to overflow.
 Clean up immediately if they do.
-On work days, clean up and dispose of waste in designated waste See Solid Waste Management Section SM-6.
+On work days, clean up and dispose of waste in designated waste containers.
+See Solid Waste Management Section SM-6 for additional requirements.
+Provide Storm Drain Inlet Protection and/or Perimeter Sediment Controls See Solid Waste Management Section SM-6.
 Protect Storm Drain Inlets SC-2, and Perimeter Sediment Controls where applicable.
-Contractor to include Litter Management plan once the project is awarded. containers.
-See Solid Waste Management Section SM-6 for additional requirements.
-Provide Storm Drain Inlet Protection and/or Perimeter Sediment Controls as applicable.
+Contractor to include Litter Management plan once the project is awarded. as applicable.
 The Contractor shall submit for the Engineer's review and acceptance and SWPPP/IWPPP inclusion a Litter Management Plan.
 Materials associated with the operation and maintenance of equipment, such as oil, fuel, and hydraulic fluid leakage Use off-site wash racks, repair and maintenance facilities, and fueling sites when practical.
 Designate bermed wash area if cleaning on site is necessary.
 Place drip pans or drop cloths under vehicles and equipment to absorb spills or leaks.
-Provide an ample supply of readily See Vehicle and Equipment Cleaning, Maintenance, and Refueling, Sections SM-11, SM-12, and SM-13, and Material Delivery, Storage and Material Use Sections SM-2 and SM-3, and Spill Prevention and Control SM-
+Provide an ample supply of readily available spill cleanup materials.
+Clean up spills immediately, using dry clean-up methods where possible, and dispose of used See Vehicle and Equipment Cleaning, Maintenance, and Refueling, Sections SM-11, SM-12, and SM-13, and Material Delivery, Storage and Material Use Sections SM-2 and SM-3, and Spill Prevention and Control SM- 10.